jbeustice/codingPast/README.md

 A few past computer science projects and assignments.
+All coded in Visual Studio.